mariusbiteau/Groceries-Nutriscore-Prediction/README.md

 # Groceries-Nutriscore-Prediction
-Developed a data cleaning algorithm and trained a model that can predict the Nutriscore of each product of the Database for each product (+1,500,000 products).
+Developed a data cleaning script and trained a model that can predict the Nutriscore of each product of the Database for each product (+1,500,000 products).

 #### Data Source
 We will use the Open Food Fact dataset.